18F/dol-whd-14c/CONTRIBUTING.md

     \* Make changes and commits on your branch, and make sure that you only make changes that are relevant to this branch.
 If you find yourself making unrelated changes, make a new branch for those changes.

-  **Commit Message Guidelines**
-  - Commit messages should be written in the present tense; e.g. "Fix continuous integration script".
-  - The first line of your commit message should be a ***brief summary*** of what the commit changes.
-Aim for about 70 characters max.
-  - If you want to explain the commit in more depth, following the first line should be a blank line and then a more detailed description of the commit.
-This can be as detailed as you want, so dig into details here and keep the first line short.

 5. Once a feature is finished, [rebase upstream changes](#rebase-upstream-changes into your branch) into your feature branch.
 6. Create a [pull request](#make-a-pull-request) from your feature branch to the respective sprint branch it came from.
 For example, if you cut your feature branch from sprint A, create a pull request to the sprint A branch.
 7. Pull requests to a sprint branch are merged after review.